 - Conduct of the parties and causes of the separation

 - Such other factors as are equitable and proper

-Ultimately, the issue of whether an item of property is marital or non-marital is for the Judge or Jury.
+Ultimately, the issue of whether an item of property is marital or nonmarital is for the judge or jury to decide.
 An experienced practitioner can assist you in the classification of property as marital or separate property.
-Quite often placing a value on the property whether it is joint savings accounts, annuity benefits, businesses created during the marriage, insurance policies, pension benefits, 401k’s, business evaluations, real estate, gun collections, doll collections, coin collections, stock options and art can be a challenging process.
+Quite often placing a value on the property whether it is joint savings accounts, annuity benefits, businesses created during the marriage, insurance policies, pension benefits, 401(k) plans, business evaluations, real estate, gun collections, doll collections, coin collections, stock options and art can be a challenging process.

-Coleman, Chambers, Rogers & Williams, LLP can connect you with professionals to assist you in this process.
+Coleman, Chambers & Rogers, LLP, can connect you with professionals to assist you in this process.
 We can help secure the financial and other relevant information to assist you in evaluating the size of the estate to be divided.
-Our attorneys quite frequently enlist the services of accountants, financial advisors and other professionals to assist those clients who have not been in charge of the financial matters of the marriage or to place a value on particular assets.
+Our attorneys quite frequently enlist the services of accountants, financial advisers and other professionals to assist those clients who have not been in charge of the financial matters of the marriage or to place a value on particular assets.
 We can assist you in trying to reach an amicable resolution through negotiations or mediation.
 In the alternative, if you are unable to reach an agreement, we will prepare for trial and aggressively pursue litigation.

 Depositions are simply the procedure of asking questions of the opposing party or a witness in the presence of his or her attorney.
 The procedure is done under oath and is recorded by a court reporter who later types the questions and answers.

 - One is simply to obtain facts needed in a particular case and in which the attorney may ask almost anything he wants to know about the other party.
 There are rules that must be followed, and privileges that exist like psychiatric or attorney/client.